ascheel319/PreRoll-Changer/README.md

 # Usage
   ./activePreRollChanger.sh activeDirectory collectionDirectory numberOfFilesToPutIntoActive

+  -activeDirectory: the directory that the prerolls will be put into

+  -collectionDirectory: the directory that all the prerolls sit in

+  -numberOfFilesToPutIntoActive: the number of prerolls to be put into the activeDirectory

 # NOTES:
   -All files in the collection directory MUST be in one word, no spaces